sharafath-ali/UserManagement-app/README.md

 REACTjs User Management App

-This is a REACTjs app for managing users, built for Reuter.
+This is a  app for managing users created using react.js,Reuter.
 The app allows administrators to add, edit, delete and search user accounts, and view a list of all users.

 Getting Started
 To get started with the app, follow these steps: